 According to The General in Rayman 2, the Grolgoth can kill, crush, destroy, torture, and pull ears.

 In one area of Hoodlum Headquarters in Rayman 3, the lady's voice over the intercom warns the Hoodlums of the Leptys' sensitive nature, advising that they not drink in its presence and to avoid verifying the room temperature.

-Belated Backstory: Rayman's origin was treated as a mystery in Rayman 2's Omniscient, and is finally being explored in the aptly named Rayman Origins.
-From what was shown so far, it at least follows the revelation that Rayman was not a being Polukus dreamed up, and that Rayman is the only individual to receive powers from faries.
+Belated Backstory: Rayman's origin was treated as a mystery in Rayman 2's Omniscient, but was finally explored in Origins.
+From what was shown, it at least follows the revelation that Rayman was not a being Polukus dreamed up, and that Rayman is the only individual to receive powers from faries.

 Benevolent Architecture: Floating rings and platforms that are uncannily useful, or objects/switches that coincidentally allow you to use them only with a specific power you happen to have acquired… yeah, this is in essentially every single game.

 Bottomless Pits: In the original Rayman and Rayman 2.
 Mostly averted in Rayman 3, in which falling off of a high ledge that looks like a bottomless pit tends to result in landing in an area that allows you in some way to make your way back to where you were.
 Heck, falling into a supposed bottomless pit is even required at one point in the game to avoid death.
 The single bottomless pit in the game is found during the final battle and even then it isn't much of a threat.

 Collision Damage: Played straight in Rayman, and in Rayman 2 one type of Mook will charge towards you (surprisingly fast given their appearance) in order to squash you flat.
 Even more annoying in this game is that small creatures like ordinary-sized spiders and innocent-looking crabs will hurt you if you touch them.
 Luckily, they aren't encountered very often.